 So first and foremost you’ll need graphing data software – we often use Tableau at SHIFT.
 You can easily access their free public software here.
 If you have any questions, feel free to sign up and use the Tableau slack channel.
 You can also use the R project or even common spreadsheet software.

 Once you have that setup, you’ll want to collect the data based on what metrics you want to consider variables.
-In this exercise, we’ll use the first example listed above and analyze if Social Engagement drives Pageviews.
+In this exercise, we’ll use the first example listed above and analyze if Social Engagement drives Pageviews as it pertains to the SHIFT Communications blog.

 First, we collect our social media engagement data through the platform’s analytics, such as Facebook Insights and Twitter Analytics.
 You’ll want to ensure you have the URL to your domain’s site included and save it down to a spreadsheet.
 If you’re having trouble connecting the different platforms of data, try using VLOOKUP in Excel.
 Although the step-by-step walkthrough we linked to is regarding a media list, you can use this formula to link any data sets within your spreadsheet.